-Figure 55.
-Storage tanks for sludge resulting from the water decontamination process and coolant storage tanks, June 10, 2011.
+Figure 87.
+Storage tanks for sludge resulting from the water decontamination process and coolant storage tanks.
+Contaminants are removed except for tritium, which decays with a 12.3 year shalf-life.
 Source: Tepco, DPA.

 Most of the water poured for cooling the reactors overflowed or leaked into basements, connecting tunnels and service trenches at the plant.
 The Tepco electrical utility with the help of Areva from France and Kurion from the USA installed a water decontamination system that uses ion exchange resins and Zeolite filters.
-By the end of the year it expects to have generated 2,000 m3 of sludge separated from the water used to maintain cooling of the units.
+By the end of the year it expects to have generated 2,000 m of sludge separated from the water used to maintain cooling of the units.

 The sludge will be initially stored in tanks at the station site then moved to a temporary storage unit in December 2011.
-About 105 x 10^6 liters or 28 x 10^6 gallons of contaminated water lies in basements and trenches.
-About 10,000 m3 of water were discharged to the ocean.
+About $105 \times 10^6$ liters or $28 \times 10^6$ gallons of contaminated water lies in basements and trenches.
+About 10,000 m of water were discharged to the ocean.

-The activity in the contaminated water is estimated at 0.72×10^{18} Becquerels or 19×10^{6} Curies, almost as much as the activity released into the atmosphere in the five days after March 11, 2011, according to Japan's Nuclear and Industrial Safety Agency, Nisa.
-In comparison, at Chernobyl, 5.2 x 10^{18} Becquerels or 193 x 10^{6} Curies of activity was released.
+The activity in the contaminated water is estimated at $0.72 \times 10^{18}$ Becquerels or $19 \times 10^{6}$ Curies, almost as much as the activity released into the atmosphere in the five days after March 11, 2011, according to Japan's Nuclear and Industrial Safety Agency, Nisa.
+In comparison, at Chernobyl, 5.2 x $10^{18}$ Becquerels or 193 x $10^{6}$ Curies of activity was released.